RitikParikh/book-review-system-graphql/README.md

 # Book Review System

 This is a Book Review System built with TypeScript, Node.js, GraphQL, Apollo Server, Prisma, and PostgreSQL.
-The project also includes code documentation, API documentation using Swagger, and test cases using Jest.
+The project also includes code documentation, and test cases using Jest.

 ## Project Setup